jableader/compeer/README.md

 ### Lists

 You can POST to create lists, or GET to get lists.
-GET returns the items as nested values.
+GET returns the items as nested values, sorted by their rank.

 General structure (note the score / rank is not included right now):
 ```javascript